nhuynh30/PatriotHack/README.md

 3. File Download

-· Download the ZIP folder for this project
+· Download the ZIP folder for this project.

 · Extract the folder to whatever directory of your choice